 The out-of-network physician, therefore, would have to accept this amount as payment in full.
 It is unclear why both of these options were included, as the second option will almost always be higher than the first.

 This approach is broadly similar in structure to surprise billing laws in California and Connecticut, which similarly combine a regulation on the health plan to treat the “surprise” out-of-network service as in-network, a prescribed rate that the health plan must pay to the provider, and a prohibition on the provider from balance billing the patient above their standard in-network cost-sharing amounts.
 Other states with near-comprehensive laws, such as Illinois, New Jersey, New Hampshire, and New York, and Representative Lujan Grisham’s “Fair Billing Act of 2017” take a similar approach, but instead of directly prescribing a payment rate from health plan to provider, leave that determination up to a binding arbitration process.

-Notably, this approach goes beyond what was included in the Affordable Care Act (and subsequent rulemaking), which, for emergency care, limited patient cost-sharing to in-network rates and required insurers to pay providers a minimum rate, but did not prohibit these providers from balance billing patients.
+Notably, this approach goes beyond what was included in the Affordable Care Act (and subsequent rulemaking), which, for emergency care, limited patient coinsurance and copayments to in-network rates (although the out-of-network deductible and out-of-pocket limit would still apply) and required insurers to pay providers a minimum rate, but did not prohibit these providers from balance billing patients.

 Because this current proposal would prohibit balance billing, it would effectively cap total payments to providers at a particular payment rate.
 Under this type of approach, then, a key question becomes how to determine the appropriate payment rate.

 Areas for Further Consideration